Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Method

 \subsection{Policy learning}

-We trained HER in combination with DDPG for each of the basic rotation tasks: \textit{RotateX}, \textit{RotateY}, and \textit{RotateZ}.
+We trained HER in combination with DDPG (denoted HER+DDPG) for each of the basic uni-axial rotation tasks: \textit{RotateX}, \textit{RotateY}, and \textit{RotateZ}.
 For these tasks, episodes have a length of 100 time-steps.
 This means that, during inference, the agent will have 300 time-steps in order to solve the task, 100 time-steps for each of the three chained rotations.

-To have a fair comparison, we train HER for the most complex tasks (RotateParallel and RotateXYZ) using episodes lasting 100 time-steps to encourage the learning of actions that solve the task quickly, but test it using episodes of 300 time-steps in order to match the number of time-steps our method uses to solve the tasks.
-However, we only train HER for these tasks using the same number of time-steps used for training the three policies that perform rotations around extrinsic axes, which are the policies trained on the \textit{RotateX}, \textit{RotateY} and \textit{RotateZ} tasks: 4,000,000 + 4,000,000 + 2,000,000 = 10,000,000 time-steps.
+To have a fair comparison, we only train HER+DDPG for the \textit{RotateParallel} and \textit{RotateXYZ} tasks using the same number of time-steps used for training the three policies that perform rotations around extrinsic axes, which are the policies trained on the \textit{RotateX}, \textit{RotateY} and \textit{RotateZ} tasks: 4,000,000 + 4,000,000 + 2,000,000 = 10,000,000 time-steps.
 This way, we can determine whether using Davenport chained rotations is comparable to end-to-end learning of 3D rotations in terms of the accuracy with which the target rotation is achieved for the same amount of training.

-We hypothesize that training HER to learn rotations around extrinsic axes and using the policies learned in a hierarchical manner can achieve better success rates than training HER in an end-to-end fashion on the most complex \textit{RotateParallel} and \textit{RotateXYZ} tasks, if both methods are trained using the same amount of simulated experience.
+We hypothesize that training HER+DDPG to learn rotations around extrinsic axes and using the policies learned in a sequential manner can achieve better success rates than using HER in an end-to-end fashion on the most complex \textit{RotateParallel} and \textit{RotateXYZ} tasks, if both methods are trained using the same amount of simulated experience.